 Thanks to: Brian Gittings; Dave Harwood; Leon Parker at the British Record Shop Archive; Pete at K J West One; the Planning Technical Support Team at Croydon Council; and the staff, volunteers, and patrons at the Museum of Croydon.
-Monetary conversions performed using the Bank of England inflation calculator (prices under £100 given to the nearest penny, prices from £100 but under £100,000 given to the nearest pound, prices from £100,000 upwards but under £1 million given to the nearest £1,000, prices from £1 million given to the nearest £100,000).
+Monetary conversions performed using the Bank of England inflation calculator (prices < £100 given to the nearest penny, prices from £100 to < £100,000 to the nearest pound, prices from £100,000 to < £1 million to the nearest £1,000, prices from £1 million to < £100 million to the nearest £100,000, prices ≥ £100 million to the nearest million).
 Some phone books consulted via Ancestry.co.uk.

 Footnotes and references